paichiwo/password-keeper/README.md

 The user can also search for the password of a specific website by entering the website name in the search bar and clicking the "Search" button.

+Users can delete password entries by selecting the entry from the table and clicking the "Delete" button.

 ## **Customization**

 Change theme: `psg.theme("name")` - [Click here for full list of themes](https://media.geeksforgeeks.org/wp-content/uploads/20200511200254/f19.jpg)